ammarhakim/gkyl-doc/source/gkyl/usage.rst

 ^^^^^^^^^^^^^^^^^^^

 For large problems running on a single CPU can lead to impractical runtimes.
-In those cases one benefits from parallelizing the simulation over many CPUs.
-This is accomplished in gkyl by decomposing the (phase) space into MPI domains.
-Therefore, in order to run parallel simulations you must have a parallel installation of gkyl, as most installations typically are.
+In those cases one benefits from parallelizing the simulation over many CPUs (or GPUs, see next section).
+This is accomplished in gkyl by decomposing the (position) space into subdomains and/or decomposing the species into subpopulations, and handing off each subdomain/subpopulation to a separate parallel process (with MPI or NCCL on GPUs).

-Suppose one wishes to run the kinetic ballooning mode (KBM) calculation in :ref:`the previous section <gkyl_usage_run_serial>` on a node with 16 cores, using 4 MPI processes along :math:`y` and 4 along :math:`z`.
+Suppose one wishes to run the 3D sheath calculation in :ref:`the previous section <gkyl_usage_run_serial>` on a node with 16 cores, using 4 MPI processes along :math:`x` and 4 along :math:`z`.
 In this case one must edit the variable ``decompCuts`` in the Common of the input file to reflect this decomposition:

 .. code:: Lua

   plasmaApp = Plasma.App {
      ...
-     decompCuts = {1, 4, 4},   -- Cuts in each configuration direction.
+     decompCuts = {4, 1, 4},       -- Parallel decomposition in each position dimension.
-     useShared  = false,       -- If to use shared memory.
+     parallelizeSpecies = false,   -- =True to parallelize amongst species.
      ...
   }